Julia Roberts, 52, Stuns In A Navy Bikini In Mexico

 The star was spotted having a great time in the sunshine as she spent some quality time with her husband of 18 years, Danny Moder.
 The couple appeared to be joined by friends as well as their three children, 15-year-old twins Phinneus and Hazel and 12-year-old Henry.

-The latest candid snaps of the beauty come after she wowed paparazzi last year when she stepped out showing off her natural beauty In a summery ensemble.
+The latest candid snaps of the beauty come after she wowed paparazzi last year when she stepped out showing off her natural beauty in a summery ensemble.

-As The Inquisitr reported at the time, Julia went completely makeup free during her candid outing as she did a Starbucks run in Malibu, California.
+As The Inquisitr reported at the time, Julia went completely makeup-free during her candid outing as she did a Starbucks run in Malibu, California.